-Before goods enter Uganda, they first offloaded at nearby ports in countries that are not landlocked.
+Before goods enter Uganda, they are first offloaded at nearby ports in countries that are not landlocked.
 Most goods that enter Uganda by sea are offloaded at Port Mombasa in Kenya, others via Port Dar es Salaam in Tanzania.

 Step 12: Collecting Your Goods

-If you choose to ship your goods via air freight, it will straight to Entebbe airport where you will have to collect it from.
+If you choose to ship your goods via air freight, it will go straight to Entebbe airport where you will have to collect it from.
 At the airport, you will be required to pay customs duties and inspection fees.
 The payments are made at the URA customs unit located at the airport.

 Some couriers can bring your goods closer to you ie at their nearby warehouse or even deliver to your business location if that was in your initial agreement.

 On the other hand if your goods are shipped via sea, they will first land at a nearby port, probably in Mombasa or Dar es Salaam, where you will be required to pay warehouse, handling and inspection fees before your goods are loaded onto trucks to Uganda.
 However, some goods don’t go through inspection; you only pay handling and warehouse fees.
 Before goods finally enter Uganda, you will also have to pay another customs fees at URA customs office at the border unit.

 Like I said in the previous section of this article, if you use a forwarding agent, everything will be done for you and you would only wait to receive your goods at your door step or store.

 Is Alibaba Safe?
 Tips to buy safely from Alibaba.
 Don’t get scammed!